edgarnet/SLA/en_es/spanish.md

 ---

-How should different verb tenses be introduced?
+How should different questions be introduced? e.g. ¿Quién? ¿Cuándo? ¿[A]Donde?

 When should numerals be defined?

 When should adverbs be discussed?

 When should object pronouns be introduced?

+When should demontrative determiners be presented?

+When should "Cómo" and "Qué" be discussed?